Phonics – Wilson Fundations Overview

 Goal:

-Students decode and encode multisyllabic vocabulary with accuracy and apply morphology for meaning.
+Students decode and encode multisyllabic vocabulary accurately and apply morphology to meaning.

 Trick Words (High-Frequency Irregular Words)